-Students and working professionals must be aware of online learning myths and facts to make an informed decision about online courses.
+Students and working professionals must be aware of online learning myths and facts to make an informed decision about online degree courses.
 In India, online degree courses are UGC-recognised, making the programme valuable in the job market.
-The UGC-approval also helps candidates get a variety of job opportunities.
+The UGC approval also helps candidates get a variety of job opportunities.

-Many people think that online learning is not credible.
+Students think that online learning is not credible.
 In reality, it is credible.
-Top colleges and universities provide UGC-entitled online degree courses, which are recognised by employers.
+Top colleges and universities provide UGC-approved online degree courses, which are recognised by employers.
 Online degrees have the same value as regular degree courses and provide the same quality of education.

 Many students believe that studying online courses will be easy.
 Compared to regular degree programmes, online learning is more flexible and accessible, which makes it easy.
 But students have to be disciplined.
 Online learners have to strike a balance between jobs, study, and personal commitments.
 So, they have to make a proper plan for study and implement it effectively.

 In reality, online learning students can interact with their peers, faculty, and industry experts across the globe.
-Online learners can interact via live classes, discussion forums, group assignments, workshops, and many more.
+Online learners can interact via live classes, discussion forums, group assignments, and workshops.
 They can increase their networking at a global level by interacting with international peers and professors.

 This is not the truth.
 Employers accept online courses from accredited universities.
 Pursuing online degree courses from UGC-approved universities opens the door to vast career opportunities in the global market.
 Several MNCs also accept online degrees from Indian universities.
 Students have to make sure to enrol in a UGC-recognised degree.